Monday, April 13, 2020

 Interestingly, LaFayette ended up fighting in both revolutions, while Jefferson had a hand in penning both.
 After the storming of the Bastille, Lafayette was in charge of writing the Declaration of the Rights of Man and of the Citizen, which was influenced and inspired by the Declaration of Independence, while he personally sought Jefferson’s help and counsel who was stationed in Paris at the time.
 It shows how intricately woven and interconnected the two governments and revolutions were.

-Jefferson himself was also a lover of French art, food and wine.
+Jefferson himself was also a lover of French art, food, and wine.
 He would have French cuisine served at his estate and during government dinners.
 At times and more pronouncedly during his later years of political management, he was forced to strategically side with the British, but in general, he remained quite loyal and faithful to France as well as French culture and tradition.

 Finally, when we look at and talk about Jefferson or any historical figure for that matter, we must take into consideration their time and context as well.
 Before we state that Jefferson is a hypocrite, we must consider him also as a fallible human who lived in tumultuous times of gradual change.
 His ideas were generally good and inspirational, but the truth remains that he did not go far enough, nor did he enforce them sufficiently.